jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part_6_sealed_failed.png)

-## Part 7 - geth: Start the peer node.
+## Task 7 - geth: Start the peer node.

 **NOTE** You need to open a separate Git-bash session to run the peer node in conjunction with the git session running your mining node.
 **NOTE:** You need to have copied the `self=enode://` address from the mining block.<br>